 The founders of this competition want to create a place where the field skills of the photographer are celebrated, where the post-processing and interpretation of images respect the inherent truth of the scene experienced, and photography aware viewers would not feel deceived by the end result if they were to see that original scene themselves.

 We realize that there is nothing gained by banning all aspects of image processing, which is after all an integral part of our art.
 We will be allowing all techniques that respect the visual integrity of the image and subject.
 As long as that proposed imaginary viewer, who understands how photography works, would not feel deceived if they were able to experience the moment of capture themselves, then the photographer has connected them with the landscape.

 To ensure that this is the case, any photographs that get past the first stages of the competition will need to provide RAW files in support of each entry.
 We will check each image to make sure it does not break any of the post-processing rules we have put forward.

 The judges will make the final subjective decisions on whether the post-processing is too much or just right.
 Undoubtedly there will be grey areas and we look forward to some robust debate!

-- Creating separate categories for astrophotography and aerial images
+- Creating distinct separate categories for different sub-genres of landscape photography

 - Preparing and briefing judges on what to expect and developing a process to help selection